Why Listing Early in the Week Helps Sellers

 • Sunday “second look” showings

-Also, many local buyers are watching for new inventory closely.
-If your home hits their radar on Tuesday, it’s likely to be part of their weekend plan.
-If it hits on Friday at 4:30, it might get lost in the shuffle.
+Also, many local buyers watch new inventory closely.
+If your home hits their radar on Tuesday, it is more likely to be part of their weekend plan.

 Common bad advice sellers hear about listing days